 Microsoft has given in to fan pressure yet again and u-turned on yet another decision as today they confirmed they will begin selling Xbox One without a Kinect sensor in the box.

 As expected, there will also be a standalone Kinect sensor for sale as of this autumn.
 The exclusion of the Kinect sensor from the basic Xbox One package means that it will retail in the US for $399, rather than the current $499, and we expect that this price difference will be reflected in the UK.

-And FINALLY… Microsoft has announced changes to the Xbox Live Games with Gold programme, that will begin for Xbox One in June with two titles – Max: The Curse of Brotherhood and Halo: Spartan Assault, which is fantastic news I was beginning to think it would never come.
+And FINALLY… Microsoft has announced changes to the Xbox Live Games with Gold program, which will begin for Xbox One in June with two titles – Max: The Curse of Brotherhood and Halo: Spartan Assault, which is fantastic news I was beginning to think it would never come.
 The two Xbox 360 titles will include Dark Souls and Charlie Murder, as well as a bonus game of Super Street Fighter 4: Arcade Edition. which is nice!

-What do you think of a Kinect free Xbox?
+What do you think of a Kinect-free Xbox?